PoisonNinja/quark/README.md

 # License
 Quark itself is licensed under the 3-clause BSD license, and the full text can be found in the file LICENSE.

-Quark uses code from third-parties.
+Quark uses some code from third parties for its library implementations.
 The specific third-party code descriptions and license terms are stated both in the actual code and in LICENSE-3RD-PARTY.